silnrsi/font-annapurna/documentation/source/design.md

 Annapurna SIL is optimized for readability in long printed documents.
 Inspired by traditional calligraphic forms, the design is intended to be highly readable, reasonably compact, and visually attractive.

-Two weights for this typeface family are included:
+Four weights for this typeface family are included:

 - Annapurna Regular
+- Annapurna Medium
+- Annapurna SemiBold
 - Annapurna Bold

 ### Example text (UDHR 26)